10 wedding invitation etiquette do’s and don’ts

 - Casual

-8. Be clear whether children are invited or not
+8. Do: Be clear whether children are invited or not

-Similar to the wedding registry, you will want to avoid including any cluttered information on the wedding invitation.
 Let your guests know if children are invited or not by addressing them in the invitation.
-Addressing only the parents’ full names on the invitation implies that children are not invited and that the wedding is an “adults-only” event.
+Addressing only the parents’ full names on the invitation implies that children are not invited and that the wedding is an “adults only” event.
+It’s considered improper wedding invitation etiquette to write “adults only” on your invitation, so clarity in your addressing is key.

-If, for any reason, your guests reply with their children’s names included, simply get in touch with them and let them know that it will be an adult-only event.
+If, for any reason, your guests reply with their children’s names included, simply get in touch with them and let them know that it will be an “adults only” event.
 The sooner you get in touch with your guests, the sooner they can make proper arrangements on their end.

 Honor your guests with proper etiquette

-Whether you’re having a beach wedding, a destination wedding, or a formal wedding, proper wedding etiquette is important when it comes to the wedding invite.
+Whether you’re having a beach wedding, a destination wedding, or a formal wedding, proper etiquette is important when it comes to the wedding invitation.
 With these tips in mind, you can be sure to send out wedding invitations that are elegant not only in style but in wedding invitation wording as well.
-When it comes to formal wording or invitation etiquette, it’s all in the timing and the details of the invitation itself.
-In taking the steps to make sure that your invitations follow proper wedding invitation etiquette, you can be sure that your guests will notice your efforts and feel how strong their presence is desired through your wedding invitation.
+In taking the steps to make sure that your invitations follow proper wedding invitation etiquette, you can be sure that your guests will notice your efforts and feel how important their presence at your big day is to you.